IndrajeetPatil/ggstatsplot/README.md

   k = 2,                                          # number of decimal places for statistical results outlier.tagging = TRUE,                         # whether outliers need to be tagged outlier.label = Sepal.Width,                    # variable to be used for the outlier tag
-  xlab = "Type of Species",                       # label for the x-axis variable ylab = "Attribute: Sepal Length",               # label for the y-axis variable title = "Dataset: Iris flower data set",        # title text for the plot
+  outlier.label.color = "darkgreen",              # changing the color for the text label xlab = "Type of Species",                       # label for the x-axis variable ylab = "Attribute: Sepal Length",               # label for the y-axis variable title = "Dataset: Iris flower data set",        # title text for the plot